Kevin-Lago/java-guide/README.md

 </details>

-## Unit ? - Versions <!-- Not sure what I'll do with this.. but I'd like to explain the differences of versions -->
+## Unit ? - Versions <!-- Not sure what I'll do with this.. but I'd like to explain the differences of each version -->
 lesson 1 - Early Java
 lesson 2 - Java 7 and Java 8
 lesson 4 - Java Beyond